MGitHubL/Data4TGC/README.md

 ```

 (2) Evaluated after training, where we save node embeddings every 20 epochs, with a separate clustering code.

+(This way requires you to create the folder where the emb files are stored, which we have created in the Baseline.zip.)

 ```
 python clustering.py